Madhu-712/Hack2skill-GenAI-Academy-cohort-2/README.md

 3.  **AI Layer:** **Vertex AI BigQuery Data Agents** process natural language inputs and interact with the BigQuery dataset.
 4.  **UI/UX:** A **Streamlit** dashboard provides a clean, professional interface for users to chat with the data agent to get insights on legal contracts and view dataset metrics.

-## ⚠️ Problem Statement
-Legal departments often manage vast repositories of contracts and clauses.
-Traditionally, searching for specific terms (e.g., "force majeure" or "liability limits") across hundreds and thousands of documents is either a tedious slow manual process or requires a data analyst to write complex SQL queries.
-This friction slows down legal audits, compliance checks, and due diligence.

 ## 📊 Dataset Overview & Key Insights
 The dataset consists of structured legal contracts, clauses, and summaries sourced from the [Strova AI legal contract dataset](https://huggingface.co/datasets/strova-ai/legal_contract_dataset) on Hugging Face.